-If approved, the vendor will pay a truck fee of \$15/market day to receive a permit for the GCM permitted parking area.
+If approved, the vendor will pay a truck fee of \$21/market day to receive a permit for the GCM permitted parking area.
 Vendors will be issued and must display the GCM parking permit in their vehicles window.
+Failure to park legally or displaying the permit clearly on the vehicle dashboard is the responsibility of the vendor.
 Reserved box truck parking is currently available from April - November.
 Vendors will be responsible for parking outside of those months.